 Please note, within the Design and Technology subject areas there are what the exam board calls "forbidden combinations".
 This means students are not allowed to study the following combinations:

-- Product Design with Fashion & Textiles
+- Product Design and Fashion & Textiles

-- Graphics with Fashion & Textiles
+- Graphics and Fashion & Textiles

-- Product Design with Graphics.
+- Product Design and Graphics.